JuliaGeodynamics/GeoParams.jl/docs/src/man/tables.md

 # Tables

-There are two differnt formats of output tables that can be produced:
+There are two different formats of output tables that can be produced:
 - LaTeX (always comes with "References.bib" for citations)
 - Markdown
 # Producing output table